Push/Pull logoPush/Pull

 The best Fitbod alternative for progressive overload is the app that keeps your next target obvious inside real sessions.
 Push/Pull is a strong fit if you want built-in overload suggestions, fast logging, and a lower recurring cost.

-Does Fitbod have a free plan?
+Does Fitbod have a free plan or only a trial?

 Does Fitbod work on Apple Watch without an iPhone?